MCP-SandboxScan: WASM-based Secure Execution and Runtime Analysis for MCP Tools: SandScope Architecture and Evidence Pipeline

-A central goal of MCP-SandboxScan is to explain \emph{where} external inputs may surface in LLM-relevant content produced by tools.
-In the current prototype, we operationalize \emph{sinks} as prompt- or prompt-equivalent payloads surfaced in the tool's standard output during sandboxed execution.
-This design is intentionally lightweight: rather than intercepting model API calls, we extract sinks from output patterns that commonly encode prompts and tool returns in practice.
+A sink is any textual region extracted from standard output or MCP tool responses that may be incorporated into subsequent prompts by an agent.
+SandScope focuses on protocol-level and output-level regions that are likely to become LLM-visible.
+It instantiates sinks in three forms.

-\paragraph{Sink definition.} A \emph{sink} is any textual region extracted from standard output that is intended to represent either (i) a prompt/messages payload, or (ii) a structured tool-return field that may be incorporated into subsequent prompts by an agent.
-The prototype instantiates sinks in three forms: (i) marker-based prompt lines, (ii) JSON-derived prompt/message fields, and (iii) JSON-derived tool-return string leaves.
+\textbf{Marker-based prompt lines.} If a trimmed output line contains a prompt marker such as \texttt{PROMPT:}, the line is recorded as a sink.
+This captures tools that explicitly print prompt material for debugging, logging, or downstream handling.

-\paragraph{Extraction strategy.} The extractor processes standard output line-by-line and applies two rules: \begin{itemize} \item \textbf{Marker-based sinks.} If a trimmed line contains the marker \texttt{PROMPT:}, the entire line is recorded as a sink.
-This captures tools that explicitly print prompt material for debugging, logging, or downstream handling. \item \textbf{JSON-derived sinks.} It a trimmed line parses as JSON, the extractor looks for two common prompt encodings: \begin{itemize} \item a string-valued \texttt{prompt} field, which is recorded as a sink; \item an array-valued \texttt{messages} field, where each element's string \texttt{content} (when present) is concatenated (newline-separated) and recorded as a sink if non-empty. \end{itemize} \item \textbf{JSON-derived tool-return sinks.} For JSON lines that do not contain \texttt{prompt} or \texttt{messages}, the extractor collects all string-valued leaf nodes and records them as tool-return sinks (with their JSONPath retained for reporting).
-To control noise, the prototype applies simple filters (e.g., minimum length thresholds and exclusion of metadata-like paths such as \texttt{status}/\texttt{id}). \end{itemize}
+\textbf{JSON prompt and messages fields.} If an output line or MCP response parses as JSON, the extractor looks for common prompt encodings such as a string-valued \texttt{prompt} field or an array-valued \texttt{messages} field.
+Message content is concatenated and recorded as a sink when non-empty.

-\paragraph{Sink representation.} Each extracted sink retains its category (marker-based, JSON prompt/message, or tool-return leaf) and exposes a canonical textual view used by later matching.
-For JSON-derived sinks, the textual view is the extracted string value (either \texttt{prompt}, concatenated \texttt{messages} contents, or a tool-return leaf string); for marker-based sinks, it is the captured output line itself.
+\textbf{Structured tool-return leaves.} For structured MCP tool results and JSON outputs that do not contain prompt or messages fields, the extractor collects string-valued leaf nodes and records them as tool-return sinks, retaining their JSONPath for reporting.
+Simple filters exclude metadata-like paths such as status or identifier fields and very short values.

-Outputs that do not match any rule are ignored.
-As a result, the prototype focuses on sinks that are explicitly surfaced in standard output, which is sufficient for the tool behaviors studied in our case analyses but does not cover sinks that never appear in outputs.
+Outputs that do not match any extraction rule are ignored.
+As a result, SandScope focuses on sinks explicitly surfaced in captured outputs or MCP transcripts.
+This is sufficient for the behaviors studied in our evaluation, but it does not cover sinks that never appear in observed artifacts.